 Below are examples of how to set up alerts.
 You can find out how to create alerts in other databases by going to their "Help" page within the database.

 Many academic databases allow you to set up RSS feeds for specific searches.
 However, some databases require you to create an account.
-Below are examples of how to create alerts within EBSCO databases (like Academic Search Ultimate) and Web of Science.
+Below are examples of how to create alerts within EBSCO databases (like Academic Search Ultimate) and in Web of Science.

 In EBSCO databases, you can create a feed for specific searches.
-After searching, choose the a "Share" option on the right side of the page.
+After searching, choose the "Share" option on the right side of the page.

 Once you click on "Share," you can either set up an email or RSS alert.
 If you click the RSS icon it will give you the "Syndication feed" URL that you can copy and paste into your feed reader.
 Keep in mind that once you set up a search alert, your aggregator will only show articles that have been recently added to the database.